kdm9/Acanthophis/paper/paper.md

 # Acknowledgements

-We thank Luisa Teasdale, Rose Andrew, Johannes Köster, and Scott Ferguson for comments or advice on Acanthophis and/or on this manuscript.
+We thank Luisa Teasdale, Anne-Cecile Colin, Rose Andrew, Johannes Köster, and Scott Ferguson for comments or advice on Acanthophis and/or on this manuscript.
+KDM is supported by a Marie Skłodowska-Curie Actions fellowship.

 # References